On election day, New Hampshire ballots will include two measures to amend the state constitution:

 “Rest assured that Q2 does not mean that criminals will go free and that our society as we know it will fall apart because people care more about protecting their private information than each other.
 Rather, Q2 is a moderate, rational and significant improvement in our ability to protect our personal information from unjustified governmental intrusion.”

 Manchester Senators Donna Soucy (D-18) Kevin Cavanaugh (D-16), and Lou D’Allesandro (D-20) voted against this measure.
-Despite repeated attempts to get their comments, Soucy and Caganaugh have not replied.
+Soucy and Cavanaugh declined to comment for this report.
 D’Allessandro said, “I think the amendment is not needed.”